Guess The Number

 $ node guess.js Please think of a number between 1 and 100 (inclusive).
 I will try to guess it.
 Is it...
 50?
 N Is it higher (H), or lower (L)?
 H Is it...
 75?
 N Is it higher (H), or lower (L)?
 L Is it...
 63?
 N Is it higher (H), or lower (L)?
 H Is it...
 69?
 N Is it higher (H), or lower (L)?
 L Is it...
 66?
 Y Your number was 66!
 I guessed it in 5 tries.

-Before writing real code in a text editor, try writing pseudocode or a flowchart on paper.
+Before writing real code in a text editor, try writing pseudocode or a flowchart on paper, or as comments in your program file.
 That will help you to understand the essence of the algorithm without getting bogged down in syntax (like semicolons and parentheses).

-Think of the guesses not just as confirming a possibility, but as eliminating a range of possible solutions.
+Think of the guesses not just as confirming a possibility, but as eliminating a range of possiblities.

 We've called the currently-being-asked-about number a "guess", but a better name might be "pivot" or "fulcrum" since it's essentially dividing the set of solutions into two parts.
 (See the Khan Academy link below for a visualization of this effect.)

-Remember to keep track of the previous answers, or at least keep track of the current high and low possibilities.
+Remember to keep track of the previous answers, or at least keep track of the current high and low ends of the range.

 Off-by-one errors will bite you here.
 Be clear in your own mind (and in the code!) about the distinction between "greater than" and "greater than or equal to" and the like.